silky/ideas/README.md

     with google glass or similar, have scenery that you can change, and run to, and it would incorporate the real life obstacles it sees.

+  1. **day-script**

+   have a script that you write before your day starts. say *only* these things for the entire day. see what happens; will you be able to get through the day following only the script?

 # complete